MaistoV/UninaSoC/sw/SoC/README.md

 ### User-defined linker script

-The shared linker script is automatically generated during the configuration phase of the UninaSoC project, based on the specified SoC configuration.
+The shared linker script is automatically generated during the configuration phase of the SimplyV project, based on the specified SoC configuration.
 By default, only a few symbols and sections are defined:

 - **Symbols**: Include the vector table base address, stack pointer value, and peripheral symbols (which can be imported into user code).